papicella/snyk-k8s-workshop/README.md

 _Note: It is assumed your using a mac for these steps but it should also work on windows or linux with some modifications to the scripts potentially_

+Please ensure Docker desktop is running you need it to complete these steps.

 You will be invited into an organization on the Snyk Platform prior to running this workshop.
 This is the organization you will use for the workshop.
 The following is an example ORG within the Snyk Platform

 ![alt tag](https://i.ibb.co/c8BhLYg/snyk-k8s-workshop-1.png)